Rickets is a condition that affects bone development in children. It causes the bones to become soft and weak, which can lead to bone deformities.

 Pregnant and breastfeeding women

-The Department of Health recommends that all pregnant and breastfeeding women should take a daily supplement of 10 micrograms (mcg) of vitamin D to reduce the risk of their child developing rickets.
+The Department of Health recommends that all pregnant and breastfeeding women should take a daily supplement of 10 micrograms ( g) of vitamin D to reduce the risk of their child developing rickets.

 In the UK, the Department of Health recommends the use of vitamin drops for all babies and young children aged six months to five years (or from one month if their mother has not taken vitamin D supplements throughout pregnancy).

 Other people who have an increased risk of developing a vitamin D deficiency and who may need to take supplements include: